Zulko/moviepy/docs/getting_started/quick_presentation.rst

 MoviePy has been developed with the following goals in mind:

-- **Simple an intuitive**.
+- **Simple and intuitive**.
 Basic operations can be done in one line.
 The code is easy to learn and easy to understand for newcomers.
 - **Flexible**.
 You have total control over the frames of the video and audio, and creating your own effects is easy as Py.
 - **Portable**.
 The code uses very common software (Numpy and FFMPEG) and can run on (almost) any machine with (almost) any version of Python.